How to Cook Enoki Mushroom – The best from the rest

 • Take 4 cups or 950 ml of water in a pan and once it comes to boiling state, put the Enoki mushrooms leaving them in hot water for a minute or so.

-• Drain all the water and dry by patting the mushroom and place them in a serving dish.
+• Drain all the water and dry them by patting the mushrooms and placing them in a serving dish.

 • After the sauce stops boiling and comes down to the normal temperature, pour it into the boiled and half-cooked mushroom and serve it.